lukastk/maths-notes/misc/geographic SIR.md

 Only S, E and A go to work, but all classes go back home from work.

-The S go into bo
+The S go into both S and E during their trips, based on some factor.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNzcxNDEzNTMsLTU2MzIyMDg1OSwxMT
+eyJoaXN0b3J5IjpbMTQ5MDM5NTY5MCwtNTYzMjIwODU5LDExND
-Q2MDQ1MDU3XX0=
+YwNDUwNTddfQ==
 -->